Introduction to FICA FICA HIC Directions Issued Proscribed Online Locations Resources

 FICA was passed by Parliament on 4 October 2021 and assented to by the President on 29 October 2021.
-The Act is being brought into force progressively.
-Provisions related to countering foreign interference by hostile information campaigns came into force on 7 July 2022 by notification in the Gazette.
+Provisions related to countering foreign interference by hostile information campaigns came into force on 7 July 2022.
+Provisions related to politically significant persons came into force on 29 December 2023.

 The Internet has created a powerful new medium for foreign interference.
 Foreign actors have leveraged digital technologies to carry out HICs, using online tools and sophisticated information operations to advance a foreign country’s interests.
 HICs may seek to polarise the society of the targeted country, influence its domestic political discourse, and undermine its political sovereignty.